 Credit: Randy Wallace

 Last but not least, there are automatic handguns.
 As the name suggests, automatic handguns or machine pistols can fire many times in quick succession with a single press of the trigger.
-Machine pistols usually have selective firing, which alternates between fully automatic and three-round bursts each trigger pull.
+Machine pistols usually have selective firing, which alternates between fully automatic and three-round bursts for each trigger pull.
 Because of their small weight and ability to shoot quickly, these kinds of handguns are uncommon and difficult to handle.
 While they aren't particularly useful in self-defense, they are a lot of fun to shoot.

 Popular examples include: